Indefinite Pronoun: Indefinite pronouns point to uncertain nouns. They never...Read More

 - We will take care of our family ourselves.

 - The Doctor himself is on a leave of three days.

 Ø Emphatic Pronouns vs Reflexive Pronouns→

-Reflexive pronouns are used as objects when the doer and receiver of the action is same.
+Reflexive pronouns are used as objects when the doer and receiver of the action are the same.
 They can be direct objects, indirect objects or objects of prepositions.
-When we used them the focus of the sentence still lies on the verb.
+When we used them, the focus of the sentence still lies on the verb.
 If a reflexive pronoun is removed from a sentence, it might become meaningless.

 - She baked a cake.

 - She baked herself a cake.
 (Reflexive Pronoun – here it means that the subject ‘She’ has done the verb of baking a cake for herself.
 Focus is on the verb.)